flutter/flutter-github-scripts.dart/README.md

 ## bin/who-is-doing-what.dart

-Usage: `pub run who-is-doing-what.dart`
+Usage: `pub run who-is-doing-what.dart [--list --markdown]

 Generates a list of pending issues owned by core Flutter team members organized by the milestone they fall in, and sorted by priority within that milestone.

+By default, the output is HTML and relies on the style sheet `who-is-doing-what.css` in the current directory.
+You can get ouput as Markdown by passing `--markdown`, or as a straight list by passing `--markdown --list` (HTML output of the list version is not presently supported.

 Relies on a file `go_flutter_org_members.csv` in the root directory consisting of a CSV of all organization members, with the following columns: